-Stratford-on-Avon District primarily falls within the Severn River Basin District, but in the north of the District its footprint reaches into the Humber River Basin District, and into the Thames River Basin District in the south of the District.
+Warwick falls within the Severn River Basin District.
 The River Basin Districts management plans highlight a number of actions to a number of issues raised either within the District as a whole or in sub Districts.
 Further information can be found in the RBMP and the Catchment Based Approach (CaBA) website.